Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "It is not uncommon for people to spend their whole life waiting to start living."
+> "It is only depth of character that determines the profundity with which we face life."
-> — **Eckhart Tolle**
+> — **Ming-Dao Deng**

 ---